kubernetes-sigs/wg-policy-prototypes/policy-report/falco-adapter/README.md

 ```sh
 kubectl port-forward svc/falco-falcosidekick 2801
 ```
-5 can be configured according to specifications

-## Understanding the config options
+## Understanding the Configuration options
  * Once falcosidekick is enabled in policyreport output we have the following configurations available
  ~~~
 1. Enabled = to enable policyreport output to create/update policyreports